ziadalzarka/ziadalzarka/README.md

 **👋 Hey there!**

 Software Engineering is my one true passion in life.
 I spend most of my time learning and deepening my knowledge.
-I started coding at the age of 12 and I aspire to be a Software Architect!
+I started coding at the age of 12 which changed my life around and I aspire to contribute back to this community as much as possible!

 > [!NOTE]
 > Most if not all of the code I write cannot be shared publicly, however, here's a project that I was working on a while back.